braddle/pact-workshop-golang/README.md

 #### The Consumer

-The Consumer is the code that interact with an API.
+The [Consumer](https://docs.pact.io/getting_started/terminology#service-consumer) is the code that interacts with an API.

 I have already created an [example Consumer](consumer/health.go) for the `/health` endpoint of our Provider.
 The [code](consumer/health.go) is commented to explain what is happening at all key point of execution, spend a few minutes exploring it to familiarise yourself with it before continuing.

 The code assumes that Making the HTTP call and decoding the JSON response is successful because you would not use Pact to test these bits of the code.
 Handling these errors should be covered by separate unit tests.